Treasure hunters

 Being part of a group of treasure hunters has its own challenges and requires careful planning to effectively manage the clones’ resources and maintain their ability to participate in combat.

-• If a group of treasure hunters (“Group A”) is attacked by another group of treasure hunters (“Group B”) and loses the cache, then “Group A” can counterattack “Group B” within 10 minutes if both groups have free moves.
+• If a group of treasure hunters (“Group A”) is attacked by another group of treasure hunters (“Group B”) and loses a cache, then “Group A” can counterattack “Group B” within 10 minutes if both groups have free moves.

 These rules govern the dynamics of combat and counterattacks between groups of treasure hunters, allowing players to effectively interact and compete for treasure.